Deflazacort

 Inadequate data available on the use of this drug in pregnant women to inform a drug-related risk.
 So, it should be used during pregnancy only if the benefit outweighs the risk to the fetus.

-Common side effects of Deflazacort may include nausea, chest pain, vomiting, drowsiness, headache, dizziness, skin rash, tremors, nervousness, diarrhoea and fast heartbeats.
+Common side effects of Deflazacort may include nausea, chest pain, vomiting, drowsiness, headache, dizziness, skin rash, tremors, nervousness, diarrhea and fast heartbeats.
 Most of these side effects of Deflazacort do not require medical attention and gradually resolve over time.
 However, if the side effects persist or worsen, please consult your doctor.

 Store in a cool and dry place away from sunlight.
 Please keep it away from pets and children.